awsdocs/aws-kms-developer-guide/doc_source/manage-tags-api.md

 The value of the `Tags` parameter of `CreateKey` is a collection of case\-sensitive tag key and tag value pairs\.
 Each tag on a KMS key must have a different tag name\.
 The tag value can be a null or empty string\.

-For example, the following AWS CLI command creates a symmetric KMS key with a `Project:Alpha` tag\.
+For example, the following AWS CLI command creates a symmetric encryption KMS key with a `Project:Alpha` tag\.
 When specifying more than one key\-value pair, use a space to separate each pair\.

 ```
 $ aws kms create-key --tags TagKey=Project,TagValue=Alpha